redasalmi/it-books-cra/README.md

 ```

 **Note:**
-`yarn install` will install all the dependencies needed to run the project on your computer.
+`yarn install` will install all the dependencies needed to run the project on your machine.
 `yarn start` will open your default browser and start the website on your localhost.